-- Support for slowly changing dimensions, if used for business intelligence or data warehousing.
+- support for slowly changing dimensions, if used for business intelligence or data warehousing;

-- Customized log, error and condition handling.
+- customized log, error and condition handling;

-- Text string parsing and matching.
+- text string parsing and matching; and

-- Data set processing, such as time series and pivots.
+- data set processing, such as time series and pivots.

-More nice-to-have features include:
+More nice-to-have features include the following:

-- Self-generating documentation with graphical representations of workflows.
+- self-generating documentation with graphical representations of workflows;

-- Where-used and what-if capabilities for analyzing the use of sources, targets and transforms.
+- where-used and what-if capabilities for analyzing the use of sources, targets and transforms;

-- Data profiling tools to analyze the information in sources and targets.
+- data profiling tools to analyze the information in sources and targets;

-- Data quality tools to cleanse and enhance data.
+- data quality tools to cleanse and enhance data;

-- Parallelization of integration processes and data loading.
+- parallelization of integration processes and data loading.

 Additional data integration tool selection criteria